 MYTH: Cleaning a Bird Bath Is Too Much Trouble Because It Requires Scrubbing

 There are safe chemicals that can be added to a bird bath to keep it cleaner and to make regular cleaning easier.
 It is also possible to clean bird baths without any scrubbing at all if they are well maintained and cleaned frequently.
+Copper bird baths are also more resistant to algae and staining.
 Taking good care of a bird bath, including proper placement, means less frequent cleaning and less necessary scrubbing.

 08 of 08